 Paros, renowned throughout history for its Parian marble, has long been considered one of the most breathtaking Cyclades islands of the Greek Aegean Sea.
-It is one of the most popular tourist destinations in the world.
 The island of Paros is situated in the heart of the Cyclades.
 Oftentimes Paros is skipped over on cruises in favor of the larger Greek islands, but with its stunning natural beauty, the island of Paros is not to be missed.
-Thousands of savvy tourists visit the island annually, making it one of the most exciting tourist destinations in the world.

 According to discoveries made during archaeological excavations, Paros has been inhabited since approximately 3,200 BC.
 Paros has since evolved over the centuries into a commercial and administrative center, as well as a crossroad for many different civilizations.
 The island has met with times of financial glory as well as times of financial decline.
 This rich history is displayed in the remains of historic monuments as well as in museums that house fascinating archaeological findings.
 The deep faith of the island's residents is expressed in the huge Byzantine churches and monasteries that boast intricate architecture.